schote/nexus-console/docs/source/user_guide/acquisition_service.rst

      - Path to the device configuration yaml file (required).
    * - ``-f``, ``--sessions_folder``
      - Directory for logs, states and acquisition data of a session.
-   * - ``--authkey-file``
-     - Path to a file containing the authentication key.
-If omitted, a random key is generated for this service run.
    * - ``-n``, ``--no-verify``
      - Start without asking for confirmation that the amplifiers are turned off.